julijanjug/NOJ-project/README.md

 - **wordArray_v1_extra_small.npy**: File created with WordArrayCreation.py  (we couldn't upload the full dataset because of Github limitations)
 - **WordArrayLearning.py**: Results for wordArray_v1.npy data set
 - **build_index_document.py, build_index_paragraph.py, build_index_sentence.py**: Python scripts for building indexes using data from SentiNews corpus on document, paragraph and sentence level.
+The output files are saved in SentiNews directory.
 - **model_all_2class.py, model_all_3class.py**: Scripts for building the train and test data sets using SentiNews, ELMo and KSS features.
 The output is classification accuracy and F-score for classifing 2 or 3 target classes using majority classifier, RandomForest and LogisticRegression models.
 - **elmo_model_3class.py**: Script for building the train and test data sets using only ELMo embeddings.
 The output is classification accuracy and F-score for classifing 2 or 3 target classes using majority classifier, RandomForest and LogisticRegression models.